kptdev/kpt/docs/design-docs/08-package-variant.md

 resources, we get a new revision of `D`, customized based upon the updated context.
-Similarly, the user (or an automation) can monitor for new versions of `P`; when one arrives, the PackageVariant can be updated to point to that new version, resulting in a newly proposed Draft of `P`.
+Similarly, the user (or an automation) can monitor for new versions of `P`; when one arrives, the PackageVariant can be updated to point to that new version, resulting in a newly proposed Draft of `D`, updated to reflect the upstream changes.
 This will be explained in more detail below.

-This proposal also introduces a way to "fan-out", or create multiple PackageVariant resources declaratively based upon a list or selector with the PackageVariantSet resource.
+This proposal also introduces a way to "fan-out", or create multiple PackageVariant resources declaratively based upon a list or selector, with the PackageVariantSet resource.
 This is combined with the injection mechanism to enable generation of large sets of variants that are specialized to a particular target repository, cluster, or other resource.